JeffersonLab/ced2graph/README.md

 |   |   |   `-- node.dat

 ```
-Note that the config file allows you to specify if the hierarchy should be exntended down to minutes and seconds
+Note that the config file allows you to specify if the hierarchy should be exntended down to minutes and seconds.
+If minutes or seconds are not set, then only one set of data files will be generated for the hour or minute and the
+remainder will be discarded.

 ```yaml
 ##################################################################################################################